Can an Employee be Forced to Purchase Registration

 A person (such as an employer), must not take any 'adverse action' against another person (such as an employee), because that person has a workplace right, has exercised a workplace right or proposes to exercise that workplace right.

-Adverse actions that can be taken against an employee or potential employee might include:
+What are "adverse actions" that can be taken against an employee or potential employee?

 - dismissing them

 - not giving them their legal entitlements